 he said “I see you set a pretty pace

-but you should know we’re cleaning up this place.
+but you should know we’re cleaning up

 There’s too many people running aimless

 and we think that kind of thing’s just shameless